Employment

 Postdoctoral Associate

-Professor Scott Vrieze and the Minnesota Center for Twin and Family Research is seeking postdoctoral scholars to investigate the nature, origins, and development of addiction, psychopathology, and related conditions using genetically informative designs.
+Professor Scott Vrieze and the Minnesota Center for Twin and Family Research (MCTFR) are seeking a postdoctoral scholar to investigate the nature, origins, development, and consequences of psychopathology, addiction, and related conditions.
 These include genome-wide association studies and large longitudinal twin and adoption designs.
-Individuals in the position will report directly to Dr. Vrieze, but will be able to avail themselves of resources in the Department of Psychology at the University of Minnesota as well as the Minnesota Center for Twin and Family Research, led by Profs Vrieze along with Bill Iacono, Matt McGue, Sylia Wilson, Monica Luciana, and Steve Malone.
+Individuals will be able to avail themselves of resources in the Department of Psychology at the University of MCTFR.
 Both of these institutions have a vibrant history and exciting future in the use of genetic designs to understand the nature and origins of behavior and human experience.
-Initial appointment will be for 12 months but is renewable annually, contingent upon satisfactory performance and availability of funding.
-Apply online via the University of Minnesota Employment System ; reference job opening ID 352388.
+Anticipated start date is Sept 1 2026.
+Apply online via the University of Minnesota Employment System, job opening ID 372761.

 Staff Positions